miguelgfierro/sciblog/README.md

-Sciblog: A blog with the appearance of a scientific Latex paper.
+Sciblog: A blog with the appearance of a scientific paper.
 ==================

-Blog developed in django with the same appearance of a research paper written in Latex.
+Blog developed in django with the same appearance of a research paper written in [Latex](https://en.wikipedia.org/wiki/LaTeX).

 * CSS and Latex fonts integrated
 * Posts are presented in two columns like a paper
-* Formulas can be added with latex notation
+* Formulas can be added with Latex notation
 * Share in social networks
 * RSS feed
 * Post search